JavierLuqueGarcia/Crude-oil-Backtest/README.md

 ## Key Concepts Explained

-**WTI** — West Texas Intermediate, the US oil benchmark. **Brent** — the global benchmark.
-Both trade as futures (contracts for delivery on a future date). **Spot price** — the price for delivery today. **Contango** — a futures curve where future months cost more (signals ample supply). **Backwardation** — future months cheaper (signals tight supply). **20-day moving average** — the average of the last 20 daily prices, a one-month smoothed view. **Mean reversion** — the tendency of a price that has swung far from its recent average to drift back. **P&L** — profit and loss. **Equity curve** — the running total of all trade returns.
+**WTI**: West Texas Intermediate, the US oil benchmark. **Brent**: The global benchmark.
+Both trade as futures (contracts for delivery on a future date). **Spot price**: The price for delivery today. **Contango**: A futures curve where future months cost more (signals ample supply). **Backwardation**: Future months cheaper (signals tight supply). **20-day moving average**: The average of the last 20 daily prices, a one-month smoothed view. **Mean reversion**: The tendency of a price that has swung far from its recent average to drift back. **P&L**: Profit and loss. **Equity curve**: The running total of all trade returns.

 See [docs/GLOSSARY.md](docs/GLOSSARY.md) for 36 full definitions.

 ---

-## For Recruiters / Interview Context

 This project was built as part of a commodity-trading preparation programme to demonstrate:

 1. **Quantitative thinking**: from hypothesis (mean reversion exists) to precise rule to empirical test.
 2. **Data discipline**: real, auditable data; formulas visible; trade-by-trade record; honest caveats.
-3. **Communication**: a 20-page report that explains every concept so someone new to markets can follow.
+3. **Communication**: A 20-page report that explains every concept so someone new to markets can follow.
 4. **Tool fluency**: Excel formulas for backtesting, Python for data pipelines, charting, metrics.
-5. **Industry awareness**: understanding of contango/backwardation, inventory signals, roll costs, real-world constraints.
+5. **Industry awareness**: Understanding of contango/backwardation, inventory signals, roll costs, real-world constraints.

 **Not being claimed:** this rule is ready to trade live, or that past performance predicts the future. **What is being claimed:** here's a hypothesis about oil markets, here's how I tested it rigorously, here's what the data shows, and here's what I'd ignore if I wanted to claim profit.